ivanbelenky/CExtensions/README.md

-# Writing C, Python/C API
+# Writing C Extensions, Python/C API

 The idea behind this repo is to start building core knowledge on how to extend Python with C or C++.
 So dont hesitate to be verbose on code comments or README.